 That began our odyssey.
 It was a journey that would take about eight years in its entirety.
 It began with the first eighteen months where most days I couldn’t make it out of bed.
 Rick would bring me all of my meals so that I could preserve the precious little energy I had; saving that for trips to the bathroom that covered less than twenty feet but which felt like twenty miles.

 In the first six months, we consulted many doctors.
 One of the many that we consulted was very compassionate.
 He was the only one that was remotely helpful.
 Unfortunately, he didn’t think there was a lot that Western medicine could do for me.
 He told me that based upon his research and consulting with other doctors, he believed that I probably had less than a 3% chance of ever really recovering.
-And, as far as being an athlete again and running or playing tennis, I was gently encouraged not to dream that big.
-Those wouldn’t be options for me in the future.
+And, as far as being an athlete again and running or playing tennis, I was gently encouraged not to dream that big; that my days of being an athlete were over.

 Ironically, in all this time, I never missed a single speaking engagement.
 I would rest for the entire day and Rick would drive me to the event so that I could preserve whatever strength I had.
 I remember standing in front of an audience talking about “Pursuing our Passion” and loving every minute of the experience, yet I was also aware of the sweat that was pouring down my back with the effort it took me to stand.
 As soon as the event was over, Rick would help me to the car, where I would collapse onto the seat, unable to raise my head from neck rest.
 I didn’t want to let anyone who had hired me down.
 It never occurred to me that maybe I was letting myself down.
 Or, as I re-read this paragraph, maybe I simply loved what I was doing and I believed so much in what I was saying that it would have felt like I was letting myself down by not speaking?